-The best way for me to learn was to write out the mistake, and lesson it provided, in a note pad.
-At least that way I’m acknowledging and taking responsibility for the mistake and, hopefully, I will refrain from repeats.
+The best way for me to learn was to write out the mistake, and the lesson it provided, on a notepad.
+At least that way I’m acknowledging and taking responsibility for the error and, hopefully, I will refrain from repeats.

-Such posts will be called ‘note book mistakes’.
+Such posts we call ‘notebook mistakes’.
 There may be some lessons here for others (albeit I wouldn’t expect the Slow Trader fund investors to gain solace).

 The mistakes are based on short-term trading with a price action bias.
 However, they are broad in context and may apply equally to any trade duration or system.